kundajelab/lsgkm-svr/README.md

 * Shrikumar, A.\*†, Prakash, E.†, Kundaje, A*.
 GkmExplain: fast and accurate interpretation of nonlinear gapped k-mer SVMs.
 Bioinformatics, Volume 35, Issue 14, July 2019, Pages i173–i182 (2019). doi:10.1093/bioinformatics/btz322 *\* Co-corresponding authors* *† Co-first authors*.
 Please refer to https://github.com/kundajelab/gkmexplain for code to replicate the analysis in the paper.

-*Please cite the following paper if you use LS-GKM in your research:*
+*Please cite the following papers if you use LS-GKM in your research:*

 * Ghandi, M.†, Lee, D.†, Mohammad-Noori, M. & Beer, M. A. Enhanced Regulatory Sequence Prediction Using Gapped k-mer Features.
-PLoS Comput Biol 10, e1003711 (2014). doi:10.1371/journal.pcbi.1003711 *† Co-first authors* i
+PLoS Comput Biol 10, e1003711 (2014). doi:10.1371/journal.pcbi.1003711 *† Co-first authors*

 * Lee, D. LS-GKM: A new gkm-SVM for large-scale Datasets.
 Bioinformatics btw142 (2016). doi:10.1093/bioinformatics/btw142